Link Search Menu Expand Document

 • if so: how, if at all, should either or both theories be refined?

-These questions pose the Integration Challenge.
+Such questions pose the Integration Question.

-Hint The long essay questions for this course are about aspects of this integration challenge (except those which are about an interface problem).
+Hint The long essay questions for this course are about aspects of this integration Question (except those which are about an interface problem).
 You are asked to find significant inconsistencies or to advance our understanding of how integration is possible.

 Ask a Question